 Considerations for foreign organisations

 The DP Law applies to domestic and foreign data controllers alike.
-Although the DP Law does not provide a territorial scope for its application, it is generally regarded as applicable if the processing takes place within the borders of Turkey (and has been demonstrated by the enforcement decisions concerning foreign data controllers).25 Consequently, foreign data controllers are expected to comply with the obligations listed in the DP Law if they carry out personal data processing activities that affect individuals located in Turkey.
+Although the DP Law does not provide a territorial scope for its application, it is generally regarded as applicable if the processing takes place within the borders of Turkey (and has been demonstrated by the enforcement decisions concerning foreign data controllers).
+Consequently, foreign data controllers are expected to comply with the obligations listed in the DP Law if they carry out personal data processing activities that affect individuals located in Turkey.

 The notable obligations foreign data controllers are required to comply with are to register with the data controller registry and to assign a 'data controller representative'.
-According to Article 11 of the Regulation on Data Controller Registry, data controllers who are not resident in Turkey are expected to appoint a data controller representative who will carry out communications by data subjects and the Board with the foreign data controller.
+According to Article 11 of the Regulation on Data Controller Registry, data controllers that are not resident in Turkey are expected to appoint a data controller representative who will carry out communications by data subjects and the Board with the foreign data controller.

-One misconception that is common in practice is mistaking the data controller representative with the data protection officer (DPO) regulated under the GDPR.
+One misconception that is common in practice is mistaking the data controller representative for the data protection officer (DPO) regulated under the GDPR.
 There is no obligation to appoint a DPO under the DP Law.
 Additionally, data controller representatives are positioned more as a contact point and they do not have extensive data-protection-related responsibilities as significant as those a DPO would hold under the GDPR.

 The data controller representative must represent its associated data controller on at least the following issues (though the list can be expanded in the appointment decision):

-- accepting the notifications or correspondence made by the Board on behalf of the data controller and responding to the requests directed to the data controller in the name of the data controller; and
+- accepting the notifications or correspondence made by the Board on behalf of the data controller and responding to the requests directed to the data controller in the name of the data controller;

 - collecting and forwarding the data subject applications to the data controller;